Carl Sagan's Widow Ann Druyan Real Genius Behind Cosmos Show

 - Written by Lupe Rodriguez Haas

-Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's revival of the beloved show, "Cosmos: Possible Worlds" says Ann Druyan, Sagan's widow, is the brains behind both shows.
-CineMovie sat down with "Cosmos" creator, writer, director and executive producer Druyan and her producing partner Brannon Braga to talk about the show's second season on Nat Geo show and Sagan's legacy.
+Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's "Cosmos: Possible Worlds," says Sagan's widow, Ann Druyan is the brains behind both shows.
+CineMovie sat down with "Cosmos" creator, writer, director, and executive producer Druyan and her producing partner Brannon Braga to talk about the show's second season and Sagan's legacy.

 So who does the team look to for endless possibilities in space travel and new universes?
 When CineMovie asked Druyan if there is anyone today who is the equivalent of Carl Sagan, her answer was interesting, as was Braga's response.